shurik179/reflectance_array/docs/library.rst

 will be used for computing calibrated readings and for deciding when the sensor is on black/white (see below).

+ The calibration values are saved in EEPROM, which means that they are preserved
+ even when you turn off the  power to the sensor; they  will be loaded on next power-up.

 .. function:: start_cal()
 .. function:: end_cal()

    Starts and stops calibration.
 In between these commands, it is expected that you move the robot so that each sensor sees both white and black.
 The lowest recorded value will be saved as black calibration, and the highest, as white calibration; these are saved individaully per sensor.
-The calibration values are saved in EEPROM, which means taht they are saved even when you turn off the power to the sensor and will be loaded on next power-up.

 .. function:: get_cal_black(s)
 .. function:: get_cal_white(s)

-   Returns the value of black (repsectively, white) calibration for sensor s.
+   Returns the value of black (respectively, white) calibration for sensor s.
    This is rarely needed - mostly to verify that calibration was successful in cases when your sensor behaves unexpectedly.